berkidem/tab-saver/README.md

 ### Why Did I Need This?

 I have a tab problem; I regularly use dozens of browser windows with hundreds of tabs.
-To make the matters worse, many of my browsing start in private windows, since at that point, I don't know how deep I will dive.
+To make the matters worse, many of my browsing start in private windows; at that point, I don't know how deep I will dive yet.
 Often enough, these deep dives graduate to being rabbitholes where I can claim residence for tax purposes.
 However, I am afraid to close them at that point because these sites are not in my browsing history, due to private browsing.
 Of course, there are ways to save all the tabs in a bookmark folder and such but (i) bookmarks are not easy to work with, (ii) without notes and annotations, lists become useless hoards.
 (See [here](https://en.wikipedia.org/wiki/The_Infinity_of_Lists) for some lists, and [here](https://en.wikipedia.org/wiki/La_Ricerca_della_Lingua_Perfetta_nella_Cultura_Europea) for more context on their uselessness.)

 So, I wanted to be able to save the tabs in such a way that I would have the option to immediately add some notes about them; I knew that once it was saved without some annotation, it would be much less useful and unlikely to be annotated later on (without much work).
-So, I vibe coded this.
+I tried to find an existing tool but in the end, I vibe coded this.

 ## Features